Orchid mycorrhiza: Fungi

-Orchid mycorrhiza nutrient transport
+Nutrient transport

 Orchids mycorrhiza (OM) are found in approximately 10% of the botanical diversity of earth and have unique and specialized mycorrhizal nutrient transfer interactions which define the fitness and diversity of the orchid family.
-Orchid mycorrhizal associations involve a plethora of distinctive nutrient transport systems, structures and phenomena which have only been observed in the family Orchidaceae.
+Orchid mycorrhizal associations involve a plethora of unique nutrient transport systems, structures and phenomena which have only been observed in the family Orchidaceae.
 These interactions are formed between basidiomycete fungi and all Orchidaceae species.
 The basidiomycete fungi most commonly found associated with orchids, rhizoctonia, are known for their saprophytic abilities making this fungi orchid association anomalous, allowing both the plant and fungi to access a source of carbon within the mycorrhizal association not available in arbuscular mycorrhiza.

 The way and degree to which different orchid species exploit these interactions varies.
 Orchid mycorrhizal interactions can range from wholly parasitic on the fungal partner, to a mutualistic interaction involving bidirectional nutrient transfer between the plant and mycorrhizal fungus.
 Orchid plants have an obligatory parasitic life stage at germination where all of their nutrients must be supplied by a fungus.
 After germination, the orchid mycorrhizal interactions will become specialized to utilize the carbon and nutrients available in the environment surrounding the interaction.
 These associations are often thought to be dictated by the plant.
-It has been indicated in past studies that orchid plant individuals which inhabit dense highly shaded forests may depend significantly more on their fungal partner for carbon, varying within and between species, demonstrating the variable and reactive nature of these interaction.
+It has been indicated in past studies that orchid plant individuals which inhabit dense highly shaded forests may depend significantly more on their fungal partner for carbon, varying within and between species, demonstrating the variable and reactive nature of these interactions.